 It all began as an idea in 1966 from then 26-year-old Jack Nicklaus while sitting at Augusta National Golf Club.
 That’s when Nicklaus says he first thought about hosting a golf tournament near his hometown of Columbus, Ohio.
-As big a dreamer that young Jack may have been, even he couldn’t have imagined what has materialized this season on the PGA Tour—where the small town of Dublin, and more specifically Nicklaus’s Muirfield Village Golf Club, becomes the epicenter of the golf world for two consecutive weeks.

 “I’ve spent more time and effort on Muirfield Village than any place else,” says Nicklaus, who named the golf course in honor of Scotland’s Muirfield where he won the first of his three Open Championships in 1966.
 “That was a place I really wasn’t supposed to win.
 Not many people thought I could win there.
 I was really proud of that win and I loved Muirfield.”